riverify/wezterm-autoconfig/README.md

 ## Prerequisites

 - **macOS**: The scripts are designed to run on macOS.
 But you can still use it on other systems with some modifications.
 Try it at your own risk.
+- **Remove Existing Configurations**: Before running the script, better to remove existing _Starship_ and _WezTerm_ configurations, it is okay if you don't, you will have to see what you want to keep.
 - **Smooth Internet**: The script will download and install various tools and packages, so a good internet connection is a must.

 **Once you have done the little things above, you can start to install the script immediately.**